28 July 2017

 You'll get the chance to write an internationally focused research paper with feedback from a panel of experts.

-Students will also participate in a general module together with students from other disciplines: Change & Innovation.
+Students will also participate in a general module together with students from other disciplines: Social Trends in cities in the 21st Century.

 For more information contact email@example.com